 Note that the line to project the centroids on does not have a fixed positive direction.
-Depending on the choice of the positive direction (which is completely arbitrary), one may get either the forward or the reverse material order (see Figure 4).
-For the layered material structure (Figure 4a) these two orders are equivalent: the Parallel Dissections will result in the same partition anyway.
-But if the true interfaces form a junction (Figure 4b), at least one of the orders is wrong.
+Depending on the choice of the positive direction (which is completely arbitrary), one may get either the forward or the reverse material order (see Figure 8).
+For the layered material structure (Figure 8a) these two orders are equivalent: the Parallel Dissections will result in the same partition anyway.
+But if the true interfaces form a junction (Figure 8b), at least one of the orders is wrong.
 Unfortunately, there is no way to distinguish between the right and the wrong orders in this case.

-It is true to say that the material order can be confidently determined from the volume data only for the layered material structure.
+Therefore, it is true to say that the material order can be confidently determined from the cell-wise material volume data only for the layered material structure.

-4 Moment-of-fluid perspective
+4 Moment-of-Fluid perspective